-A child going missing from education, particularly repeatedly, is a potential indicator of abuse or neglect and such children are at risk of being victims of harm, exploitation or radicalisation.
+- 13.14.1.
+A child going missing from education, particularly repeatedly, is a potential indicator of abuse or neglect and such children are at risk of being victims of harm, exploitation, or radicalization. - 13.14.2.
 Staff should follow the School's procedures for unauthorised absence and for dealing with children that go missing from education, particularly on repeat occasions, to help identify the risks of abuse and neglect, including sexual exploitation, and to help prevent the risks of their going missing in future.
 The School's procedures are set out in the Attendance Policy.
-The Designated Safeguarding Lead will monitor unauthorised absence particularly where children go missing on repeated occasions.

-The schools in the Avanti Schools Trust will fulfil their statutory duty in notifyingthe local authority when removing a pupil's name from the admission's registeroutside of the normal transition points.
+The Designated Safeguarding Lead will monitor unauthorised absence particularly where children go missing on repeated occasions. - 13.14.3.
+The schools in the Avanti Schools Trust will fulfil their statutory duty in notifying the local authority when removing a pupil's name from the admission's register outside of the normal transition points.
 They will make reasonable enquiries to establish the whereabouts of the child jointly with the local authority before deleting their name from the register.
-They will also notify the local authority within five days of adding a pupil's name at a non-standard transition point.
+They will also notify the local authority within five days of adding a pupil's name at a non-standard transition point. - 13.14.4.
 When one of our pupils goes missing from home or care we will contribute to the police and local authority's efforts to identify and locate the child by completing the Grab Pack for a Missing Children.
 For further guidance see Children missing education

-13.14 Preventing Radicalisation
+13.15.
+Preventing Radicalisation